ksvan/node-red-contrib-komfovent/README.md

 Add support for more modes also with timers(fireplace, kitchen ventilation etc) Surfarcing the actual commands sent in the config node might also be relevant in the future, making them available for change by configuration.
 For scraping, adding support to fetch which modes and controls are activated, other than actual fanspeed.
 Maybe adding support for specifically handling the modes implemented as toggle switches (auto, eco) and remove the toggle issue of the controller.
-But this has multiple quality/troubleshooting implications and would require scraping actual data from the controller first.
+But this has multiple state/quality/troubleshooting/logic implications and would require scraping actual data from the controller first, might end up a separate node to handle that when applicable in users flows.

 ## Handling toggle switches